 Taking a bike and barge cycling holiday in Germany is a superb way to relax.
 By the day you have gentle rides along beautiful lanes and cycleways while the barge moves to your next port of call.
 Of course, if you decide to stay on board no problem you can sunbathe and watch the world go by as the barge gently sails to the next port.
-You could even take our Moselle Valley cycle tour and the join this trip afterwards to extend your vacation by an extra week and return back by boat along the Moselle River.
-From Saarbruken you can then easily return to Metz or elsewhere by train.
-What better way to spend your bike vacation.
+You could even take our Moselle Valley cycle tour and join this trip afterwards to extend your vacation by an extra week and return back by boat along the Moselle River.
+From Saarbrucken, you can then easily return to Metz or elsewhere by train.
+What better way to spend your bike vacation?

 Available Koblenz to Saarburg on